braintree/popup-bridge-android/README.md

 Using PayPal in a WebView
 -------------------------

-WebView-based checkout flows can accept PayPal with PopupBridge the Braintree JS SDK.
+WebView-based checkout flows can accept PayPal with PopupBridge and the [Braintree JS SDK](https://github.com/braintree/braintree-web).
 For the authentication flow, PayPal requires a popup window—which can be simulated with PopupBridge.

 ### Setup
 1. Create a web-based checkout that accepts PayPal using Braintree JS v3.9.0 or higher